Nepali Migrant Workers Influence Polls, But Can't Vote

 "Migrant workers are very active on social media," he added, noting that online commentary has long shown "a lot of frustration" with successive governments.

-Nearly 90 percent of overseas workers have a "strong interest" in voting, according to a survey published in a report by Nepali migrant rights groups after last year's uprising.
+Nearly 90% of overseas workers have a "strong interest" in voting, according to a survey published in a report by Nepali migrant rights groups after last year's uprising.

 The money they send back, from the Gulf and Saudi Arabia, or India and Malaysia, is equivalent to more than a third of GDP, according to the World Bank.